useverto/trading-post/README.md

 - acceptedTokens: This is the place for you to add all of the tokens you want your trading post to accept and exchange.
 To get a list of tokens officially supported, see https://verto.exchange/gallery.
 You can even add support for tokens not on that list!
 - tradeFee: This is the fee that your trading post will take when an exchange is made.
 You get to choose your own fee, but know that others may try to compete with lower fees!
-- publicURL: You'll need to add the domain that the trading post API will be accessible from in this variable.
+- publicURL: You'll need to add the publically available domain/IP that the trading post API will be accessible from in this variable.
 To ensure the uptime of a trading post, each trading post hosts its own API for the frontend to ping whenever a trade is initiated.
 - database: This field is where your database will be created.
 - api: If you want to modify the host and port of the API, you can do it in these variables.